 Do not do both chest workouts on two days in a row and do not do a chest workout the day after doing a shoulder and triceps workout.

-In addition, take advantage of this second weekly training to change some variables in relation to the other training.
-Fewer downtime rest between sets.
+Also, take advantage of this second weekly workout to change some variables in relation to the other workout.
+Less rest times between sets.
 More rest time between sets.
-More repetitions.
-Fewer repetitions.
+More reps.
+Fewer reps.
 Different exercises.

 Puts chest training after a day of rest

 After a rest day you are cooler and your batteries are charged to have the best workout possible.

 If you really want to prioritize your chest, there is nothing like planning your workouts so that your chest training is after a day of rest.

 Rest well, eat well and get enough hours during the rest day.

 The next day you will be stronger and you will get the best out of your training.

 Uses advanced techniques

 Do you put 100kg on the incline bench, do 10 reps and stop just because the program says to do 10 reps?

 If you can do one or two more repetitions, do one or two more repetitions.
 Even if it means go to failure.

 You must not constantly go to failure, but, go to failure in the last / last series of your first upper chest workout, it is a good idea to break plateaus and progress.

 But of course, do not go to failure in all exercises and in all sets.